Building Design Systems: Complete 2026 Guide

 AccessibilityAudit, define requirementsImplement ARIA, keyboard handling

-Common AI Pitfalls to Avoid
+Common AI Pitfalls

-1. Accepting AI-generated arbitrary values
+1. Accepting arbitrary values

 // ❌ AI often generates hardcoded values